 Generation Z is known for job-hopping.
 According to the National Society of High School Scholars, one of their main reasons for doing so is to upskill.
 A majority — 67% — of Gen Zers want to work somewhere where they can improve their skills.

-Instead of leaving a job to learn new skills, you can upskill within your company.
+But what if you like what you’re doing, your company, and coworkers — but just want to develop your skills?
+If you like your current position, but still want to grow, you can upskill within your company.
 Upskilling is especially feasible if the skill aligns with your company’s business goals, fills a knowledge gap, or helps you do your job better.
 It’ll be easier to make a business case to your employer if you ask for resources to learn a skill they’ll benefit from.

 Protecting Your Current Role